-If you are driving a 40-foot truck and only counted up to 2 seconds, you're too close.
-Drop back a little and count again until you have 4 seconds of following distance (or 5 seconds, if you're going over 40 mph).
+If you are driving a 40-foot truck and only counted up to two seconds, you're too close.
+Drop back a little and count again until you have four seconds of following distance (or five seconds, if you're going over 40 mph).
 After a little practice, you will know how far back you should be.
-Remember to add 1 second for speeds above 40 mph.
-Also remember that when the road is slippery, you need much more space to stop.
+Remember to add 1 second for speeds above 40 mph and that when the road is slippery, you need much more space to stop.